Where Did the Kinds Walk?

 They are not two stories.
 They are one story told from two angles.

 The same founding kinds.
 The same 5,450-year clock.
 The same downhill rule — pristine genomes expressing subsets of their latent capacity under environmental pressure.
 The corridors provide the selection.
 The wave front provides the bottlenecks.
 The bridge closure provides the isolation.
 The drift equation provides the rate.
-The result is the observed pattern: distinct species on distinct continents, with genetic diversity declining from the origin and FST increasing with isolation time.
+The result is the observed pattern: distinct species on distinct continents, with genetic diversity declining from the origin and FST increasing with isolation strength.

 The animals do not disperse first and diversify later.
 They diversify because they disperse.
 The corridor selects.
 The bridge closure isolates.
 Together, they are the speciation engine.